mjclemente/lucee-commandbox-docker-java-11-testing/README.md

 # Testing openjdk11 with Lucee using the CommandBox Docker image

+**Update**: The awesome team at Ortus resolved this by adding Java 11 specific builds.
+The solution is to build from a image based on jdk11.
+So, the Dockerfile would be updated with: `FROM ortussolutions/commandbox:jdk11-alpine-2.7.0`, or one of the other jdk11 based builds.

 When testing the image, using `docker-compose up`, the server startup hangs, with the following logs:

 ```